| Ashley Larochelle |

 We do what we say and take radical ownership for what we do.
 We’ll put a MegaFood product on backorder — and take a financial hit — rather than ship something that doesn’t meet our high standards.
 We post the results of our third-party audits on our website, livestream videos from our production rooms, and introduce the people who grow the food that goes into our ingredients.
 We also work to instill trust among ourselves by holding company-wide “Townhalls” four times a year that include report outs from our executive leadership team.
 And every month the company communicates out on our financial goals.

 As with candidness, showing gratitude shows respect for the people we are privileged to work with.
 It’s great to feel it but far more powerful to share the love by writing notecards to one another for a meeting well run, a project well managed, an interaction with a customer well received or — you get the picture!
 Our leadership team are encouraged to write several thank you notes a week.
-It’s not uncommon for the whole company to get a Monday morning “gratitude” voicemail, along with some hot-off-the-press news, from our CEO Robert Craven.

 The road to curing the nutritional crisis is a long one, so we have to make sure we have fun along the way!
 For example, we find that almost anything worth doing well is worth doing with food present.
 This might include anything from a Friday Cookie Swap, to a Super Bowl Week potluck, or just fueling up for an afternoon meeting.
 Constructive fun also sparks creativity.
 At a recent Town Hall, which is MegaFood’s entertaining version of the typically dreaded all staff meeting, we had a Mt.
 Everest theme complete with hundreds of fleece snowballs to help “break the ice” and work off some nervous energy with our colleagues with before knuckling down to discuss some major changes at the company, including our game-changing direct to consumer focus.
 Our company even has a Culture Club and Wellness Warriors whose charter is to nourish our staff’s personal and professional health and wellness.